RiyazSB/sapient-poc/README.md

  to build the project. the buikd artifacts will be stored in 'dist/' directory.
 ### npm run test
  for running the unit test cases (add --code-coverage for coverage)
+### Note
+ as the API doesn't provide the total records we cann't add the pagination. by default number of records hardcoded to 20 this can be changed in spaceX-service.ts file.

 ## Screenshots